March 18-24, 2019 - Fix a Leak Week

 - Check your utility bill - examine your utility bill in January or February.
 It’s likely that a family of four has a serious leak problem if its winter water use exceeds 12,000 gallons (or 16CCF) per month.
 Also check for monthly spikes in your bills.

-- Read your water meter - Find your water meter, which is usually near the curb in front of your home.
+- Read your water meter - Find your water meter, which is usually near the curb in front of your home or in your basement.
 Use a screwdriver to remove the lid on your meter, which is heavy and usually marked “water.”
 Now that you’ve found the meter, take a reading during a period when no water is being used.
 If the meter does not read exactly the same after two hours, you probably have a leak.

 - Check toilets - put a few drops of food coloring into the tank; wait a few minutes and see if the color appears in the bowl before you flush.
 If it does, there's a leak.